 St Isaac's Cathedral

 Today your private transfer with a guide will collect you from the hotel and take you to the railway station to hop aboard the high-speed Sapsan train in the direction of St Petersburg.
+The travel time from Moscow to St Petersburg on the Sapsan train is approximately 4 hours.

 Due to a wide choice of departure times for the Sapsan train throughout the day, you can be flexible to leave early in the afternoon and spend the evening in St Petersburg or extend your afternoon in Moscow and leave either early, or mid, evening.
-The travel time from Moscow to St Petersburg on the Sapsan train is approximately 4 hours.

 Then, you will return to your hotel where the evening is yours.

-After lunch, you have free time to do as you please and see more of St Petersburg at your leisure.
+In the afternoon, you have free time to do as you please and see more of St Petersburg at your leisure.

-Day 7 - Free time and Departure
+Day 7 - Free time and departure